eclipse-sumo/sumo.website/content/conference.md

 The conference language is English.

 # Venue
-Given the extraordinary situation we are facing, this year's SUMO User Conference will be again **online**.
+Given the extraordinary situation we are facing, this year's SUMO User Conference will be again **online** - via [Zoom](https://zoom.us/download).

 # Contact
 Please contact the conference team via mail at [sumo-conference@dlr.de](mailto:sumo-conference@dlr.de)